DanialKama/ThirdPersonShooter/README.md

-# Third Person Shooter
+# Third-Person Shooter
 ## Introduction
-This project is a TPS sample project developed in Unreal Engine 5.
+This project is a third-person shooter (single-player) sample project developed in Unreal Engine 5.
-This is not production-ready code but a starting point for learning TPS concepts.
+This is not production-ready code but a starting point for learning and developing TPS concepts.
 If you have any questions or suggestions about this project, talk to me on [LinkedIn](https://www.linkedin.com/in/danialkamali/).
-You can also access the project launcher and pictures of the project [here](https://mega.nz/folder/ePBzRAiR#9p42rAnO-mbLILq2aViTpg).
+You can also access the launcher and pictures of this project in [here](https://mega.nz/folder/ePBzRAiR#9p42rAnO-mbLILq2aViTpg).

 ## Concepts covered
 - Pickup system for weapons and ammo
-- AI enemy and friend (based on Gameplay Tags) with sight, damage, hearing, and prediction senses and abilities like a point to point patrolling, combat (aim, fire weapon, reload and switch to another weapon), navigating to important places, search, retreat (on low health), take cover, and healing.
+- Enemy and friend AI (based on Gameplay Tags) with sight, damage, hearing and prediction senses, and abilities like a point to point patrolling, combat (aim, fire weapon, reload and switch to another weapon), navigating to important places, search, retreat (on low health), take cover, and healing.
 - Health component (reducing health based on damage type and health recovery based on stamina level)
 - Stamina component (reducing stamina based on movement states and stamina recovery)
 - Ammo component